Visit our USA site for:

 XO Amy Wilson

 Amy is a certified nutritionist with over 7 years of experience working in the health and fitness industry.
-She is currently in her third year as a Naturopathic Medical Student and has a special interest in gut and brain health.
+She is currently in her fourth year as a Naturopathic Medical Student and has a special interest in gut and brain health.

 Find her on Instagram: @amy_kwilson